apache/trafficcontrol/docs/source/api/deliveryservices.rst

 ------------------
 :active:                   ``true`` if the :term:`Delivery Service` is active, ``false`` otherwise
 :anonymousBlockingEnabled: ``true`` if :ref:`Anonymous Blocking <anonymous_blocking-qht>` has been configured for the :term:`Delivery Service`, ``false`` otherwise
+:cacheassignmentgroups:    Array of cache assignment group IDs that are assigned to this delivery service

+	.. versionadded:: 1.5

 :cacheurl:                 A setting for a deprecated feature of now-unsupported Trafficserver versions

 	.. deprecated:: ATCv3.0